Coal baron Cline among seven dead in Bahamas helicopter crash: media

 “Cathy and I are praying for his family and all those involved in this tragedy,” Justice said.

+Cline died the day before his 62nd birthday and was a native of Beckley, West Virgina.

-All seven aboard the helicopter were killed and among the dead was one of Cline’s daughters, the Register-Herald said, citing unnamed friends of Cline.
+Among those killed was also one of Cline’s daughters, the Register-Herald said, citing unnamed friends of Cline.

 The helicopter went down shortly after takeoff in the Atlantic Ocean early Thursday near Walker’s Cay, the northernmost island in the Bahamas, BNO News said, citing unspecified U.S. and Bahamian officials.